ycu-iil/MODAN/README.md

 # MODAN

-MODAN is a multi-objective Bayesian framework for the design of antimicrobial peptides (AMPs) considering any non-proteinogenic amino acids (NPAAs) containing α, α-disubstituted NPAAs and side-chain stapling.
+MODAN is a multi-objective Bayesian framework for the design of antimicrobial peptides (AMPs) considering various non-proteinogenic amino acids (NPAAs) containing α,α-disubstituted NPAAs and side-chain stapling.

 ## How to setup